ncusi/MSR_Challenge_2024/README.md

 EOF
 ```

-Then you would be able to download computed data with `dvc pull`,
+Then you will be able to download computed data with `dvc pull`,
 and upload your results for others in the team with `dvc push`.
-This assumes that you all have access to `/mnt/data/dvcstore`,
+This assumes that all of you have access to `/mnt/data/dvcstore`,
 either via doing the work on the same host (perhaps remotely),
-or it is network storage available for all people in the team.
+or it is network storage available for the whole team.

 [dvc-cache-dir]: https://dvc.org/doc/command-reference/cache/dir
 [dvc-remote-storage]: https://dvc.org/doc/user-guide/data-management/remote-storage